Governance and Management

 As a Reservist, Phil commanded RMR Merseyside on full time reserve service, and was RMR Colonel responsible for Reservist support to 3 Commando Brigade Royal Marines.
 Phil is Vice Chair (Marines) for the Reserves Forces & Cadets Association North West.

 Peter Curtis has nearly 30 years’ experience in the healthcare sector and is the most recent addition to our board of trustees.
-Having previously held positions of leadership at Gracewell Healthcare, Forest Healthcare, The Portland Hospital for Women and Children, Capio Healthcare (UK) and BUPA, he is currently the managing director of Ellern Mede, a specialist eating disorder hospital group.
+Having previously held positions of leadership at Gracewell Healthcare, Forest Healthcare, The Portland Hospital for Women and Children, Capio Healthcare (UK) and BUPA, Peter’s most recent position was as the managing director of Ellern Mede, a specialist eating disorder hospital group.
+Peter retired in May 2022, having helped open 3 new hospitals in the group.
 This range of positions he’s had within the sector means that Peter brings a wealth of knowledge and experience along with him to Broughton House.

 Peter served in the RAF between 1984 and 1992, where he was stationed in Germany for four years during the first Gulf War.
 Here, Peter took part in the British contribution to the war, Operation Granby, as an air defence pilot in the Eastern Mediterranean.